Tomorrow Begins Today

 The areas of need identified in the strategic plan included:

-We are delighted to announce the launch of Phase I of this Capital Campaign that will cast the vision for the next 20 years of Maclay School.
+We are delighted that Phase I of this Capital Campaign that will cast the vision for the next 20 years of Maclay School.
 The first exciting phase of the campaign will cover the most critical and timely projects of the strategic plan: a new Lower School/Administration Building, the Field House and other athletic improvements, improvements to our fine arts program, and paving of the campus perimeter road.

 In order for this campaign to be a success, we need all hands on deck.
-We will call upon all Maclay families, friends, alumni, and the greater Tallahassee community to invest in the future of our school and our students.
+We are calling on all Maclay families, friends, alumni, and the greater Tallahassee community to invest in the future of our school and our students.
 This investment will be repaid in full by the world class quality education our students receive, and what they in turn will bring back to our community in the years and generations to come.
 We humbly ask for your support and participation in this exciting new endeavor as we work to advance Maclay into a bold and bright new phase.

 Karen Unger and Charlie Dudley

 Co-Chairs, Maclay Capital Campaign

 For over 40 years, the lower school/administration structure has housed generations of Maclay students.
 Our main building, which is so often associated with the heart and soul of the school, underwent a total renovation beginning in April 2013.
 Classrooms, bathrooms, hallways, and offices were completely refurbished from floor to ceiling along with a new roof, lighting, heating and air systems for the entire building.
 Our special areas labs — science, foreign language, art, and technology — were updated with state-of-the-art components to enhance the educational opportunities and experiences for all of our lower school students.
 A brand new facade with a clock tower complemented by new landscaping, fencing, outdoor lighting, and traffic pattern.
 This renovation is beyond a facelift.
 It is a complete exterior and interior transformation of the building which serves as the formal gateway to the Maclay campus.

 |Kindergarten- 2nd Grade Wing||$50,000||x|